marcusva/py-dynrules/doc/intro.rst

 Prerequisites
 =============

-dynrules needs at least **Python 2.4** to run and was successfully tested with the versions **2.4, 2.5, 2.6, 3.0** and **3.1**.
+dynrules needs at least **Python 2.6** to run and was successfully tested with the versions **2.6, 2.7, 3.1, 3.2** and **PyPy 1.9**.
 It features both, a C and pure Python implementation, letting you choose whatever suits you more.
 By default, both implementations will be installed, but the C implementation will be preferred by the dynrules internals.

 In case you want to build the C implementation, you will need a C compiler, which supports parts of the C99 standard, such as the `GCC